This risk assessment sets out the main money laundering risks that we consider relevant to those we supervise.

-To comply with the legal obligations contained in the Proceeds of Crime Act 2002, the Terrorism Act 2000 and the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLRs), CLC regulated persons should have regard to the specific outcomes under the CLC Code of Conduct outcome 1(m) and the CLC anti-money laundering and combating terrorist financing code and guidance.
+To comply with the legal obligations contained in the Proceeds of Crime Act 2002, the Terrorism Act 2000 and the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (as amended) (MLRs), CLC regulated persons should have regard to the specific outcomes under the CLC Code of Conduct outcome 1(m) and the CLC anti-money laundering and combating terrorist financing code and guidance.
 CLC Practices should also make use of the resources in the CLC AML Toolkit, including the Treasury-approved Legal Sector Affinity Group AML Guidance.

 Who needs to consider this risk assessment?

 The MLRs place obligations on CLC Practices to take appropriate steps to identify and assess their risk of being used for money laundering or terrorist financing.

 CLC Practices are required to carry out a written practice-wide risk assessment to identify and assess the risk of money laundering and terrorist financing.
 This should be updated at least every year.

 When practices develop their own risk assessments, they should take into account the risks contained in this sector risk assessment, the National Risk Assessment and knowledge of their services, clients and service delivery.
 We have produced a summary of the areas of the National Risk Assessment that are most relevant to CLC Practices which you can find here.